SafeG Alliance: Focused on a Safer Future

 Since SafeG is a trademark, whenever it appears in text, we treat it as a proper noun and capitalize the first letter.
 Of course, we capitalize the last letter as well so that people will know to pronounce it as the letter “G.” When using either SafeG or the SafeG logo which are both trademarks, please add the following notice somewhere on your site or publication:

-SafeG and the SafeG logo are trademarks of Citizens for Health Education Foundation.
+SafeG and the SafeG logo are registered trademarks of Citizens for Health Education Foundation.

 In the alternative, you may use the trademark symbol, for example, SafeG™, when referring to it in text.
 When you use the SafeG logo, the trademark symbol is included in any design taken from our “I Support SafeG” Materials page.